RicardoATT/Monociclo/docs/buildInformation.md

 If you want to modify the instruction memory, you have two options:

-1. Modify the *Instr_Memo* file in the displayed path.
+1. Modify the *Instr_Memo* file in the path shown.

 <p align="center">
   <img src="/assets/images/build3.png" alt="Building project - step 4" title="Building project - step 4">